deroshkin/7-point/README.md

 As soon as you finish a plot line, it will be added to the "Table of Plot Lines" tab.

+#### Editing plot lines

+The "Table of Plot Lines" tab now has "Edit Plot Line" buttons along the bottom of the table.
+Clicking one will make all the items in that plot line editable, and rename the button into "Save Plot Line".
+Clicking the updated button will save any changes made, and if necessary those changes will propagate into the "Outline Generator" and "Outline" tabs.

 #### Layering the plot lines

 Once you have one or more plot lines created, you may want to figure out how to order the various steps.
 The app comes